 Company liquidation may be of the following two types:

 In case of voluntary liquidation, the shareholders of a company will decide to wind up the company as they have no money to pay for creditors.
 In this type of liquidation, priority is given to the creditors.

 Compulsory liquidation is a type of company liquidation which is put forward by court order.
 Here, the assets of the company are distributed to the creditors and contributors based on the priority of claims.

 Role of a Liquidator

 A liquidator is the chief decision maker in a liquidation process.
 The duties of a liquidator are as below:

-1. Conduction of the Winding-Up Process
+1. Initiating the Winding-Up Process

-3. Collection and Distribution of Company Assets
+3. Overview of Collection & Distribution of Company Assets

 Company Liquidation Process in Dubai, UAE